go4retro/Nu6509/README.txt

-MIT License

-Copyright (c) 2017-2018 Jim Brain dba RETRO Innovations
+MOS 6502 to MOS 6509 Adapter Schematic and Printed Circuit Board v1.0 Copyright (C) 2017-18  Jim Brain, RETRO Innovations

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal